RichardDavy84/Website/content/courses/Excursions into Biostatistics/_index.md

 You can also find all of this on [GitHub](https://github.com/ErikKusch/Excursions-into-Biostatistics).

-If you find any typos in my material, are unhappy with some of what or how I am presenting or simply unclear about thing, do not hesitate to [contact me](/contact/).
+If you find any typos in my material, are unhappy with some of what or how I am presenting or simply unclear about anything thing, do not hesitate to [contact me](/contact/).

 All the best,
 Erik